 Flushing your water pipes

-The drinking water standards require all councils to pass on a Ministry of Health advisory about flushing water pipes which haven't been used for more than half a day.
+The drinking water standards require all councils to advise on flushing water pipes which haven't been used for more than half a day.
 This is because water settles in household and other buildings' pipes overnight or during long gaps between tap use, along with any metal particles from the pipes themselves plumbosolvency.

 That's why it's a good habit to get into to run the tap for a few seconds first before filling a cup, glass or other container with water for drinking or cooking food.